 There are even some sports such as basketball and dance that integrate able-bodied and disabled athletes which is a fantastic way to broaden your social circle even further.

 If you're low in confidence or your disability inhabits your ability to attend a sports session alone, then take a friend, family member or carer with you and they will often get to play for free!

 3. Go to our Activity Finder to get into sport near you.

 5. Catch up on the Goz & Ross physical challenge series.
-The friends are trying out different activities to find one that they can do together including wheelchair rugby,skiing and soon cycling, dance and tennis too.
+The friends tried out different activities to find one that they can do together including wheelchair rugby, skiing, sailing, cycling, tennis and dance.

 Are you inspired to try a new sport?
 Or maybe you are a keen enthusiast already?
 Get in touch and tell us your experience of the game by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on email@example.com.